Anna-Liisa Põld: International career

 Representing her birth nation Estonia, Põld competed in the women's 400 m individual medley at the 2008 Summer Olympics in Beijing.
 She scored a time of 4:54.43 to claim the top spot and comfortably register under the FINA B-cut (4:55.06) by more than half a second at the Texas Long Course Invitational Meet five months earlier in Austin, Texas.
 Swimming in the opening heat, Põld charged her own way to save the fourth spot over Athens 2004 Olympian Nimitta Thaveesupsoonthorn of Thailand by a wide, 3.97-second gap in 4:58.21.
-Põld missed an opportunity to enter to the top eight final, as she finished thirty-fifth overall in the prelims.
+Põld missed an opportunity to enter the top eight final, as she finished thirty-fifth overall in the prelims.

 After the Olympics, Põld graduated from high school.
 She accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where she swam for coach Gregg Troy's Florida Gators swimming and diving team in National Collegiate Athletic Association (NCAA) and Southeastern Conference (SEC) competition.
 She helped the Gators claim the conference team title at the SEC Championships in Auburn, Alabama by setting career-best marks for the 200-yard backstroke and 400-yard individual medley events.
 In 2009, Põld competed once again at the FINA World Championships in Rome, Italy, where she finally set a new Estonian record time of 2:19.46 in the preliminary heats of the women's 200-meter individual medley.

 At the peak of her swimming career, Põld was named CSCAA Scholar All-American Honorable Mention for three consecutive years, because of her dedication and recognition to her sport and to her participation in the international stage.